Quantum-js/wdio-perfecto-service/README.md

 ***

-> A WebdriverIO service.
-It updates the job metadata ('name', 'passed', 'tags', 'public', 'build', 'custom-data').
+> A WebdriverIO service that provides integration into Perfecto Lab, and [DigitalZoom Reports](https://developers.perfectomobile.com/display/PD/DigitalZoom+Reporting).

+This service support cucumber version wdio version 4 and "wdio-cucumber-framework": "0.3.1".

 ## Installation
 The easiest way is to keep `wdio-perfecto-service` as a devDependency in your `package.json`.

 ```json